morenocl/contributor/README.md

 # contributor
-a repository to have green grass
+A repository to have green grass